microlomaniac/ESPHome-Epson-Projector-Serial-To-MQTT-bridge/README.md

   title="RS232 TTL MAX232 convertor"
   style="display: inline-block; margin: 0 auto; width: 250px">

-A full blown implimentation of RS232 is not required for this to work, the Max232 (TTL) adaptor converts TX and RX (at a sutiable voltage to not fry the ESP!).
+A full blown implimentation of RS232 is not required for this to work, the Max232 (TTL) adaptor converts TX and RX (at a suitable voltage to not fry the ESP!).

 ## Cabling